 Influencer marketing is constantly in the news.
-From non-FTC-compliant posts, influencer fraud and brand unsafe practices to a complete misunderstanding of what is influencer marketing.
+From non-FTC-compliant posts, influencer fraud and brand unsafe practices to a complete misunderstanding of what influencer marketing is.
 The wild wide west was created by the explosive growth of this relatively new industry and now only real knowledge and expertise will lead the way.

 Fortunately, WHOSAY CEO Steve Ellis wrote “An Open Letter to Brands (and Agency-Co-Conspirators).”
 Published on Mobile Marketing Watch, an experienced missive containing five truth bombs that’ll make you feel as though everything you thought you knew about influencer marketing was just not enough...